Stormont, Dundas and Glengarry Highlanders: Second World War

-The regiment mobilized the 3rd Battalion, The Stormont, Dundas and Glengarry Highlanders, CIC, CAOF on 1 June 1945 for service with the Canadian Army Occupation Force in Germany.
+The regiment mobilized the 3rd Battalion, The Stormont, Dundas and Glengarry Highlanders, CIC, CAOF (Canadian Infantry Corps and Canadian Army Occupation Force) on 1 June 1945 for service with the Canadian Army Occupation Force in Germany.
 This battalion was disbanded on 24 May 1946.

 Conflict in Afghanistan

 The regiment contributed an aggregate of more than 20% of its authorized strength to the various Task Forces which served in Afghanistan between 2002 and 2014.

 History

-After the surrender at Yorktown, veterans of the King's Royal Regiment of New York and the 84th Regiment of Foot (Royal Highland Emigrants), were given land on the north bank of the Saint Lawrence River so they could defend Upper Canada from the new enemy to the south.
+After the surrender at Yorktown, veterans of the King's Royal Regiment of New York (KRRNY) and the 84th Regiment of Foot (Royal Highland Emigrants), were given land on the north bank of the St. Lawrence River so they could defend Upper Canada from the new enemy to the south.
 In 1804, veterans of the Glengarry Fencibles, a Highland regiment that served in Europe with the British Army, settled just north of the American Revolutionary War veterans.
-The first militia unit west of Montreal was organized at Cornwall in 1787 under the command of Major John Macdonnell, late of the K.R.R.N.Y.
+The first militia unit west of Montreal was organized at Cornwall in 1787 under the command of Major John Macdonnell, late of the KRRNY.